 In the video the rhythm guitar plays the whole piece using the chord changes | A7 | C#m7 | .
 To count the rhythms, the measures are numbered with | 1 e + a | 2 e + a | 3 e + a | 4 e + a | .

-The 16th note rhythm exercises are included in the Guitar Lovers Studies PDF which features high graphic resolution for printing and integrated sound.
+The 16th note rhythm exercises are included in the Guitar Lovers Studies PDF or as play along track in the Jamtracks PDF which feature high graphic resolution for printing and integrated sound.